 - Extra credit

-Extra work that a student can do to improve their grade
+Additional work or assignments that can be completed to improve a student’s grade

 - Play dumb